marcelxyz/php-XmlDigitalSignature/README.md

 ## Public/private key generation

-Skip this section if your key pairs are already generated.
+Skip this section and go to [usage](#usage) if your key pairs are already generated.

 There are many ways to generate a key pair, however below are examples of RSA key generation using OpenSSL (unix terminal).